isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-trans-config-file/c-spec-trans-param/c-new-vstr-con.md

 ---
 description: The New Visitor Condition is a Condition Operation that is used with website data to determine which visitors are considered for inclusion in the dataset.
-seo-description: The New Visitor Condition is a Condition Operation that is used with website data to determine which visitors are considered for inclusion in the dataset.
-seo-title: New Visitor Condition
 solution: Analytics
 title: New Visitor Condition
 topic: Data workbench